Deaadman/UniversalTweaks/Information/PatchNotes.md

 - Updated the `FlashlightPatches.cs` name to `FlashlightTweaks.cs`.

 ### Removed:
-- Removed the `OnInitializeMelon()` method which calls the `LogStarter()` method.
+- Removed the `LogStarter()` method within `OnInitializeMelon()`.
-	- A message displaying that the mod as loaded and on what version no longer shows, as MelonLoader already does that.
+	- This was a message displaying that the mod as loaded and on what version no longer shows, as MelonLoader already does that.

 ---